WP Simple Pay Blog

 • Include captivating images throughout your site.
 As humans, we’re stimulated by visuals.
 They help us connect with causes and organizations.

 Finally, make sure to have regular conversations with your donors.
 Find out what type of online experience they expect.
 What would make them donate more?
 What would have made them donate sooner?
-Use this information to improve your website.
+Use this information to improve your site.

 Start Accepting Payments Today